 Your top 5 fishes will be considered for each tournament.
 The Top 10 will be considered for Angler of the Year in the Teen and Preteen divisions.
 They must be black bass species - shoal, spot, smallmouth, redeye or largemouth caught on public waters.
 We also ask that you take a picture of you holding the fish, a picture of your launch point and a few scenery shots during the day to help us know where the fishes were logged.

 What Kinds of Boats are Legal?

 Participants are welcome to fish from any boat they are paddling.
-This includes kayaks, canoes, jon boats and peddle powered boats.
-Main point is - no motors are allowed.
+This includes kayaks, canoes, Jon boats and peddle powered boats.
+The main point is - no motors are allowed.
 Anglers are also welcome to wade or fish from the bank at any tournament to log fishes if they don't own a boat.